 Workshops and Presentations

-Professor Marge McIlwain served was a presenter at the 2012 Quantitative Literacy Workshop and served as a mentor during the 2012-2013 school year.
+Professor Marge McIlwain was a presenter at the 2012 Quantitative Literacy Workshop and served as a mentor during the 2012-2013 school year.

 Opportunities for Hands-on Experience